About Carl A. Hammerschlag

 "Dr. Carl Hammerschlag combines the wisdom of Gandhi with the eloquence of JFK."

 — Val Halamandaris, CEO, National Association for Home Care and Hospice, Wash.
 D.C.

 Carl A. Hammerschlag is a master storyteller and internationally recognized author, physician, speaker, healer, and humanitarian clown.
 A Yale-trained psychiatrist; he has spent more than twenty years working with Native Americans.
-He is an expert on how to survive in rapidly changing cultures, and one of the worlds leading authorities in the practical applications of Psychoneuroimmunology (mind-body-spirit medicine).
+He is an expert on community-based health care, how to survive in rapidly changing cultures, and a leading authority in the practical applications of Psychoneuroimmunology (mind-body-spirit medicine).
 A faculty member at the University of Arizona Medical School, the Chief of Community Mental Health, Gesundheit!
 Institute, and founder of the Turtle Island Project, a non-profit, multidisciplinary organization whose programs integrate the principles of mind/body/spirit medicine with Native American rituals and ceremonies.

 Dr. Hammerschlag's life work has been chronicled in four critically acclaimed books: The Dancing Healers, The Theft of the Spirit, Healing Ceremonies, Kindling Spirit: Healing From Within, and two children's books.
 He is a recipient of the National Caring Award.
 Selected by the Caring Institute of Washington D.C. from more than a quarter million nominations, the award honors "the ten most caring adults in America."
 In his presentations, Dr. Carl Hammerschlag brings his gift of storytelling, a wealth of legends, and unique insights which bridge the worlds of science, spirit, and culture.
 With poignancy and humor, he leads his audiences on a joyful journey that will stimulate and renew their creative potential.